Liz Stooke: Life and career

-In 1987, Liz Stooke played a Customs officer in the television crime drama Floodtide.
+In 1987, Stooke played a customs officer in the television crime drama Floodtide.
+In 1988, she played Joan in Derby Playhouse's stage production of Time and the Conways, which ran until 25 June 1988.
+That same year, she also had a role as the boss' daughter in the rehearsed reading of Peter Gibbs' Selling the Sizzle at the Derby Playhouse.
 She then played Margie Bellenger in A Day in Summer, a 1989 television movie based on the novel of the same name by J. L. Carr.
+Stooke also played a prosecuting counsel in an episode of the soap opera Brookside, which was originally broadcast on 29 March 1989.
 In 1990, Stooke guest starred in the second episode of the fifth series of the British sitcom Watching.
+The following year, she was part of the cast of The Government Inspector at the Greenwich Theatre; Charles Spencer from The Daily Telegraph opined that Stooke was one of the cast members to provide "excellent comic value".
 In 1995, Stooke joined the original cast of the new Channel 4 soap opera Hollyoaks as Angela Cunningham, part of the Cunningham family.
-She remained in the role until 1999, and made guest appearance in 2004 and 2006.
+She remained in the role until 1999, and made a guest appearance in 2004 and 2006.
 Stooke made another return to the soap in 2008 for the funeral of Angela's son, Max Cunningham (Matt Littler).
-In 2003, Stooke played Lila Griffith in the ITV soap opera Emmerdale.
+In 1997, Stooke presented The Duke of Edinburgh's Award to several young people in a church in Bury.

 Stooke had a guest role in the fifth episode of the 23rd series of Last of the Summer Wine, "Beware Of The Hot Dog", which initially aired on 3 February 2002.
-She has also appeared in the television series First Among Equals, Nice Guy Eddie, Children's Ward, Watching, Heartbeat and Casualty, as well as the soap operas Brookside and Coronation Street.
+In 2003, Stooke played Lila Griffith in the ITV soap opera Emmerdale.
+She has also appeared in the television series First Among Equals, Nice Guy Eddie, Children's Ward, Heartbeat and Casualty, as well as the soap opera Coronation Street.
 Additionally, she had a role in the 1988 film The Fruit Machine.